OtherAndrew/nuxt-blog/content/posts/trivia-maze.md

 ---

-I have completed team software development projects in the past but this was the first where I explicitly followed agile methodologies, including storyboarding.
-I liked storyboarding since it allowed us to look at everything we needed to accomplish and break it down into small, doable parts, and track the progress of each feature as it's worked on.
-For software projects since then I used user stories and storyboards to great effect to organize my team's work.
+I have completed team software development projects in the past but this was the first where I explicitly followed agile methodologies, including using Kanban boards.
+I liked using a Kanban board since it allowed us to look at everything we needed to accomplish and break it down into small, doable parts, and track the progress of each feature as it's worked on.
+For software projects since then I used user stories and Kanban boards to great effect to organize my team's work.

 I have also put more consideration towards programming to an interface and test driven development since completing this project.
 This has resulted in less surprises and less time debugging compared to before, when I didn't employ these two concepts.